deliveroo/deliveroo.engineering/_guidelines/javascript.md

 [Don't use iterators.](#iterators--nope) Prefer JavaScript's higher-order functions instead of loops like `for-in` or `for-of`. eslint: [`no-iterator`](http://eslint.org/docs/rules/no-iterator.html) [`no-restricted-syntax`](http://eslint.org/docs/rules/no-restricted-syntax)

 > Why?
-This enforces our immutable rule.
-Dealing with pure functions that return values is easier to reason about than side effects.
+You should always strive to write many small pure functions.
+For loops are less contained and more difficult to reason about.

 > Use `map()` / `every()` / `filter()` / `find()` / `findIndex()` / `reduce()` / `some()` / ... to iterate over arrays, and `Object.keys()` / `Object.values()` / `Object.entries()` to produce arrays so you can iterate over objects.